 What’s in store for the rest of 2018?

 I am currently doing a small business and project management course which will take me to the end of the year, it’s taking up a lot of time but is crucial as I want Snippet to last the distance.
 I am always exploring new designs and playing with fabric and have some artwork in mind that has been germinating for a while, watch this space.

-Nicola has kindly offered a super snuggly prize for one lucky Felt reader, of your choice of one of these two gorgeous Snippet repurposed wool cowl/loop scarves (see below), worth $44.00 (shipping to the winner is also included).
+Nicola has kindly offered a super snuggly prize for one lucky Felt reader, of your choice of one of these two gorgeous Snippet repurposed wool cowl/loop scarves (see below).
+Shipping to the winner is also included.

 If you would like to be in to win, let us know in the comments section what you enjoyed reading about Nicola’s story and her thoughtful creations, and which scarf you’d like to win.
 The draw closes at 5pm on Monday 28 May and is open to New Zealand residents only.